Fit as a Mama Bear

 • Salted chocolate protein powder mug cake

-Three gingerbread protein bars stacked on top one another with more on parchment paper behind them.
+Three gingerbread protein bars stacked with parchment paper between them and pistachios around them.

 Gingerbread Protein Bars (Gluten-free)